rob10campbell/hoomd4.2.1-mod/README.md

 For any questions, or to help with modifications, contact Rob.

 To-Do:
-- [x] copy in core mods
-- [x] test compile
-- [x] resolve segmentation fault in DPDMorse or Integrator
-- [x] update sim template scripts
-- [x] test initialization, equilibrium, and gelation with DPDMorse
-- [x] test initialization, equilibrium, and gelation with BD/Langevin
-- [x] copy in Lifetime.h
-- [x] test compile
-- [x] resolve Lifetime compilation error re: "getMPICommunicator()"
-- [x] test gelation sim with bond lifetime tracking
 - [ ] add bond tracking to BD/Langevin sims?
-- [x] copy in shear mods
-- [x] test compile
-- [x] test shear sim with DPDMorse
 - [ ] shear does not work in BD/Langevin (thermostat issues)
 - [ ] copy in wall mods
-- [ ] test compile
+- [ ] test compile wall mods
-- [ ] test DPD initialization, equilibrium, and gelation w/ and w/out walls
+- [ ] test DPD initialization, equilibrium, and gelation w/ walls
-- [ ] test BD/Langevin sims with and without walls
+- [ ] test BD/Langevin sims w/ walls
 - [ ] remove AO from README or add AO mods
-- [ ] update sim analysis scripts
-- [ ] test sim analysis
-- [x] update colloids-setup repo to use hoomd4.2 (!)
 -----------------

 ## Installation